guillermohernandez/Flash/README.md

 # Flash
 ======
-SPA - Swipe left or right for a new card, using ionic and meteor
+SPA - Swipe left or right for a new flash card, using ionic and meteor

 ## Contact
 #### Guillermo Hernandez Jr